-Three Year Program (Phasing out.
-Ends in 2022) Requires 27 courses following a career in another discipline and/or with minimal academic and experiential background in psychology or human services.
-It is unique to the Northwestern Counseling program and reflects the program's appreciation of the value of a "second career," while recognizing the importance of adequate preparation for practice in this highly complex and challenging field.
+Three Year Program (Phased out 2019-2022) Requires 27 courses

+Two-Plus is a special curriculum designed for qualified students entering the counseling field for the first time following a career in another discipline and/or with minimal academic and experiential background in psychology or human services.
+It is unique to the Northwestern Counseling program and reflects the program's appreciation of the value of a "second career," while recognizing the importance of adequatepreparation for practice in this highly complex and challenging field.